softcarehub/freelancing/README.md

 # Basic understanding
-1. I will do freelancing on: Data Analyst, shofify,
+1. I will do freelancing on: Data Analyst, shofify, Facebook marketing